Entry 580 - Religion vs Spirituality

-Religion is, form your ideas of God through our scriptures.
-Spirituality is, spend time with God and go beyond ideas and scriptures.
+Religion is forming your ideas of God through scriptures.
+Spirituality is spending time with God and going beyond ideas and scriptures.

-Religion is believing in other people’s experience of God and Spirituality is knowing God through my own experience with Him.
+Religion is believing in other people’s experiences of God, and spirituality is knowing God through my own experience with Him.

 Religion says you must interpret God through our doctrines, traditions, and beliefs or else you worship a false god.
 Spirituality doesn’t limit God to words on a piece of paper or an idea in the head.

-Religion says "Your relationship with God is only legitimate within our religion."
-Spirituality says "Your relationship with God is legitimate regardless of if you’re inside a religion or outside of one."
+Religion says, “Your relationship with God is only legitimate within our religion.”
+Spirituality says, “Your relationship with God is legitimate regardless of whether you’re inside a religion or outside of one.”

 Religion says you will go to hell if you do not obey and follow our doctrine.
 Spirituality says the only hell there is, is the one you create within your own mind.